My Greatest Teacher

 I didn’t know that I would harvest bay laurel and Dad would locate a field of matsutake mushrooms.

-I don’t know that when no one was looking I would press my forehead into the earth, addicted to the feeling of the damp soil crushing into my third eye.
+I didn’t know that when no one was looking I would press my forehead into the earth, addicted to the feeling of the damp soil crushing into my third eye.

-I don’t know that Dad would go on and on about God, as he always does, and I would just gesture at the nature all around us as if to say, “Yeah, but…this.”
+I didn’t know that Dad would go on and on about God, as he always does, and I would just gesture at the nature all around us as if to say, “Yeah, but…this.”

 I didn’t know that it would all be intact: the land and the dad, just as I’d left them.